alexander-jackson/postgres-lock-explorer/README.md

 Usage: pglx serve [OPTIONS] --host <HOST> --user <USER> --database <DATABASE>

 Options:
-  -h, --host <HOST>                Hostname of the database server -U, --user <USER>                Username for connecting to the database server
-      --password <PASSWORD>        Password for connecting to the database server -d, --database <DATABASE>        Name of the database to connect to
+      --host <HOST>                Hostname of the database server -U, --user <USER>                Username for connecting to the database server --password <PASSWORD>        Password for connecting to the database server -d, --database <DATABASE>        Name of the database to connect to